 Roscoe is a tiny town located in the state of New York.
 With a population of 497 people and just one neighborhood, Roscoe is the 882nd largest community in New York.
-Roscoe has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Roscoe has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Roscoe is a decidedly white-collar town, with fully 86.49% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Roscoe is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Roscoe who work in office and administrative support (27.03%), sales jobs (18.62%), and management occupations (13.81%).